 About Me

-Songwriting has been in my blood since 1964 when I first saw and heard the Beatles on Ed Sullivan, and became intriqued that they wrote their own music.
+Songwriting has been in my blood since 1964 when I first saw and heard the Beatles on Ed Sullivan, and became intrigued with writing and performing my own music.
 I was hooked, and became obsessed with the creative medium of songwriting.
 Although I pursued architecture as my career for 45 years (now retired), my passion with songwriting remained.
 I always had a folk / roots band along the way, eventually meeting my soulmate Pattie while attending the University of Houston.
 We connected as a music duo, and played the local scene while finishing our degrees.
-Music has remained a key component to our relationship for over 48 years!
+Music has remained a key component to our relationship for over 50 years!

 Songwriting is for me very similar to the architectural design process: creative ideas merging around concepts influenced by our social interactions, relationships, shared or conflicting visions, expressed in a final product or message.
 Prose, poetry, or simply a statement.
 I am also a melody guy.
 My Mother is responsible for that.
 Broadway musicals were always on the family phonograph; she had a great voice and could be heard all over the house singing these melodic tunes.

 I currently reside in Long Beach, California.
-Aside from being a music instructor at Osher Lifelong Institue CSULB, and a board member for the Arts Council for Long Beach, I perform with several acoustical groups: Second Wind, built around an eclectic diverse musical repertoire, New Road Crossing, focused on original material, Finkmatt, bluegrass / folk / blues with friends from France, and Pattie and Marc, doing what we've been doing for over 48 years.
+Aside from being a music instructor at Osher Lifelong Institute CSULB, and a board member for the Arts Council for Long Beach, I perform with several acoustical groups: Second Wind and Friends, built around an eclectic, diverse musical repertoire, Finkmatt, bluegrass/folk/blues with friends from France, and Marc+Pattie, doing what we've been doing for over 50 years.